What is a Masters degree?

 Masters can be either taught or research-based, which one you choose depends on your preferred method of study, academic interests and career goals.

-Research Masters are best suited to those who are interested in academic research or those who aspire to a research or academic career.
+Usually taken by those who have a specific profession in mind and want to enhance their subject knowledge Best suited to those who are interested in academic research or those who aspire to a research or academic career

 Graduates of both type of Masters are eligible for PhD study.